wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 {{< /note >}}
 The rule for contract code attachment validity checking is that for each state there must be one and only one attachment that contains the fully qualified contract class name.
-This attachment will be identified as the CorDapp JAR corresponding to that state and thus it must satisfy the constraint of that state.
+This attachment will be identified as the CorDapp `.jar` corresponding to that state and thus it must satisfy the constraint of that state.
 For example, if one state is signature constrained, the corresponding attachment must be signed by the key specified in the state.
 If this rule is breached the transaction is considered invalid even if it is signed by all the required parties, and any compliant node will refuse to execute the verification code.